Skip to Content

 Where Can I Use Them?

-These tiles are great for small accent walls.
 They help create an eye-catching design while concealing minor imperfections in your walls at the same time.

 However, I would not recommend they be used on a large wall.